 On September 1, 2012, in conjunction with a lease agreement of one of its premises, the Company granted the landlord an option to purchase the Company's ordinary shares (the "Option") in exchange for the deferral of the payment of one year's rental expense.
-The Option is a freestanding instrument and is recorded as liability in accordance with ASC480, Distinguishing Liabilities from Equity.
+The Option was a freestanding instrument and was recorded as liability in accordance with ASC 480, Distinguishing Liabilities from Equity.
 The Option was initially recognized at fair value with subsequent changes in fair value recorded in losses.
 Prior to the Company's IPO, the Company determined the fair value of the Option with the assistance of an independent third party valuation firm.
 On February 8, 2016, immediately prior to the Company's IPO, the landlord exercised the Option to purchase 1,451,586 ordinary shares of the Company.
-As the exercise date was the IPO closing date, the exercise date fair value of \$1.750 was determined based on the intrinsic value, which equals to the difference between the share price at the IPO closing date and the exercise price.
-During the three months ended March 31, 2015 and 2016, the Company recognized a loss from the increase in fair value of \$1.06 and \$1,151, respectively.
+As the exercise date was the IPO closing date, the exercise date fair value of the Option of \$2,540 was determined based on its intrinsic value, which equaled the difference between the share price at the IPO closing date and the exercise price of such purchased ordinary shares.
+During the three and six months ended June 30, 2016, the Company recognized a loss from the increase in fair value of the Option of nil and \$1,151, respectively.